edanisko/edanisko.github.io/content/posts/2020-10-19-laravel-container-in fargate-ecs copy.md

 exit
 ```

 This step is complete.
-This container has all that is needed to create, edit and run a tutorialized, dockerized version of Laravel.
+This container has all that is needed to create, edit and run a tutorialized, dockerized version of Laravel Jetstream.

 ---